minio/simdjson-go/README.md

 For more information, see `TestStage2BuildTape` in `stage2_build_tape_test.go`.

-## Minor number inprecisions

-The number parser has minor inprecisions compared to Golang's standard number parsing.
-There is constant `GOLANG_NUMBER_PARSING` (on by default) that uses Go's parsing functionality at the expense of giving up some performance.
-Note that the performance metrics mentioned above have been measured by setting the `GOLANG_NUMBER_PARSING` to `false`.

 ## Non streaming use cases

 The best performance is obtained by keeping the JSON message fully mapped in memory and setting the